aankit/cs4all-fellows/README.md

 ## Kick-off workshop: Day 2

 #### Soft-start
-* Share the perspective(s) you will be working from
+* Share a project idea and post it on the wall
 * Share an inspiring project
 * Share a technical learning goal